ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-05-iaq.md

 ![makecode-kitronik-aqb-air-quality-28](assets/makecode-kitronik-aqb-air-quality-28.png)

-The code as it is will output the text of both measurments on the first line with only one visible.
+The code, as it is, will output the text for both measurements on the first line with only one visible

 ![makecode-kitronik-aqb-air-quality-29](assets/makecode-kitronik-aqb-air-quality-29.png)

-Change the line number to `1` .
+Change the line number to `2` .

 ![makecode-kitronik-aqb-air-quality-30](assets/makecode-kitronik-aqb-air-quality-30.png)